sethmlarson/trytravis/README.md

 and more!
 Check out [`CONTRIBUTING.md`](https://github.com/SethMichaelLarson/trytravis/blob/master/CONTRIBUTING.md) for more information and guidelines to contributing.

+### BountySource Backers

 Check out [`BACKERS.md`](https://github.com/SethMichaelLarson/trytravis/blob/master/BACKERS.md) for a list of supporters on our BountySource.
-Thank you for your supporter!
+Thank you for your support!

 ## License